 Simplemux is a generic multiplexing protocol, i.e. it can be used to aggregate a number of packets belonging to a protocol, on a single packet belonging to other (or the same) protocol.
-One example of this is the fallback from QUIC to TLS over TCP [I-D.ietf-quic-applicability], which requires stream multiplexing.
-This is not provided by TCP, and could be implemented in other layers.

 In this document we will talk about the "multiplexed" protocol, and the "tunneling" protocol, being Simplemux the "multiplexing" protocol.
 The "external header" will be the one of the "tunneling" protocol (see the figure (Figure 1))